 And lastly, we’ll share some of the most useful and lucrative benefits that foreigners just like you can tap into in the US.
 These opportunities are accessible to all foreigners and non-US residents if done right and will earn you thousands of dollars per year in cash bonuses and free flights from the same banks that you’ll be opening accounts at.

-This is the step-by-step overview that you’ve been looking for to answer “Can a foreigner open a bank account in the US?” — read on to start the process of opening bank accounts in the US today.
+This is the step-by-step overview that you’ve been looking for to answer “Can a foreign non-resident open a bank account in the United States?” — read on to start the process of opening bank accounts in the US today.

-The question of where can a foreigner open a bank account in the US can be broken down into two parts.
+The question of where can a foreigner open a US bank account can be broken down into two parts.
 The first being where can you physically open (city or state) and the second being what types of banks will accept you.

 Where can you physically open an account is a location-based question.
-It is determined by the specific city or states that foreigners are visiting at the time of applying.
+It is determined by the specific city or state that foreigners are visiting at the time of applying.

 Since the city and state where you choose to open will be different for each person, let’s focus on the second consideration.
 What types of banks that foreigners can open accounts with.